detomarco/delete-comments/README.md

 # Delete Comments

 [![CodeQL](https://github.com/detomarco/delete-comment/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/detomarco/delete-comment/actions/workflows/codeql-analysis.yml)

 A GitHub action to delete an issue or pull request comments.

 **NB: this action can only delete a comment by id at the moment.
 Feel free to open an issue or pull request if you would like to delete comments based on other criterias**

 ## Usage

-### Delete a comment to an issue or pull request
+### Delete a comment of an issue or pull request

 ```yml
       - name: Delete comment